wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 Why are you grabbing the width and height variables?

 Wes likes to have top level variables.
 He finds it easier to use when doing math.
-It's much easier than writing` canvas.width` everytime.
+It's much easier than writing` canvas.width` every time.

-Now we want to creta a random x and y starting points on the canvas.
+Now we want to create a random x and y starting points on the canvas.

 So how do you create random values in Javascript?